tonyp-hc/consul-bookinfo/2-service-splitter/README.md

-# consul-bookinfo
+# Consul Service Splitter
-## Split reviews microservice traffic by version
+A splitter config entry allows users to distribute incoming requests across different subsets of a single service (like during staged canary rollouts), or perhaps across different services (like during a v2 rewrite or other type of codebase migration).

 This example assumes that Bookinfo and Consul are both deployed following the instructions in `../1-service-defaults`.

 ### Application Architecture
 ![bookinfo application](../1-service-defaults/images/bookinfo-app.png)

-The service-resolver and service-splitter examples below are also available as JSON files in this directory.
+The `service-resolver` and `service-splitter` examples below are also available as JSON files in this directory.

 ## Examples
 If necessary, log into one of the consul nodes: